semdinsp/estorm-message-processor/README.md

 pull in the normal files for ruby.
 Everytime a message is received with 'command' => "sendtemplates" delegate to that callback So add more delegate_routings and you will be able to handle multiple commands

 ## Setup delegate processor
-This is the callback processor
+This is the callback processor in the consumer

-    class EstormMessageProcessor::Base
+    class EstormMessageProcessor::Consumer
     def delegate_sendtemplates(cmdhash)
     p=Promotion.find(cmdhash['promotion'].to_i)
     data=YAML.load(p.data)